RomanLut/Multiwii-ESP32-port/README.md

 ![](/doc/dualshock3.jpg)

-Drone can be controlled using Dualshock 3 controller (original only!).
+Drone can be controlled using Dualshock 3 gamepad (original only!).

+Effective distance is <50m.

 Refer to esp32-ps3 https://github.com/jvpernis/esp32-ps3 how to pair drone with controller.